-Hi I am thinking of doing a distance learning MA in military history.
-I am wondering what time commitment would be involved, I.e. how many hours per week over how long.
+Hi I am thinking of doing a distance learning MA in Military History.
+I am wondering what time commitment would be involved, I.e. how many hours per week and over how long?
 Is access to books etc an issue?
 How often would I have to attend the university itself?
 I read history at Keble College Oxford taking my finals in 1978!
 I am now 62 and winding down in my career as a solicitor.
 I still work full time but am thinking of cutting back but still working 3 or 4 days a week.
 Could I combine the MA with this sort of workload?

 Hi!
 Thanks for your question.
 For the MA Military History by Distance Learning course, all the resources will be available online in the form of eBooks or journal articles which you'll be able to access for free or you'll be able to come to the university to borrow books if needed.
 In terms of hours per week, this does vary, however during my 1 year full time Masters I had around 6-8 contact hours so it would probably be around half this for your course at it's taught over 2 years.
 For you obviously in the form of pre-recorded lectures or skype sessions.
 You'll need additional time on top of this to prepare and then additional time for writing essays etc, but I think you'd be able to fit this in around 3/4 days work.
 I'd recommend getting in touch with the admissions tutor Jonathan Boff via this form https://www.birmingham.ac.uk/postgraduate/courses/enquiries/pgt/register-ma-military-history-by-dl.aspx if you wanted a more accurate idea of how many hours per week you'd be expected to be working!
 Occasionally some of our distance learning course require you to come to campus for a few days a year, however this will be clearly outlined on the course page.
 If it doesn't, then there is expectation for you to attend the University, however you are welcome to visit and use our facilities etc. I hope that helps!
 Thanks, Rose

 Hi.
-I'm interested in the online History MA and inquiring if my International Relations degeee will be suitable to study the History MA course.
-Much of my UG degree involved an historical approach to International studies, specifically contemporary issues since 1850.
+I'm interested in the online History MA and I am inquiring if my International Relations degree will be suitable to study the History MA course?
+Much of my UG degree involved an historical approach to international studies, specifically contemporary issues since 1850.

 Hi!
 I think that will very likely be seen as a very relevant subject.
 As you've probably seen you will pick a specific pathway for this MA, and particularly the Contemporary History pathway has modules that focus on international relations, therefore I think your previous studies will be highly relevant.
 I'd just recommend you outlined in your application why you have experience that would make you a suitable candidate - as you have here!
 I hope that helps!

-I have been admitted into the MA global history program so I am wondering if there are any professional training that department offers.
-Like language (french, german, Latin etc.) or skills in general?
+Hi, I have been admitted into the MA global history program so I am wondering if there are any professional training that department offers.
+Like language (French, German, Latin etc.) or skills in general?
+Thank you.

 Hi there, I am applying for the Medieval Studies course (pathway in History).
 I didn't realise the deadline for CAL scholarships is in just over two weeks, do you think it is possible to complete my application with references by that time?
 Thanks so much !